kennyhyun/linuxdev/README.md

 ## Setting up the Linuxdev environment

 ### ⚠ Note for Windows users
-The script will disable Hyper-v (WSL2) but you can still use docker cli
+The script will disable Hyper-v (WSL2) and replace with VM and you can also use Docker from the host OS

 ### Running scripts